 2006

-- Merrimack Bancorp, a mutual holding company, is formed, with Merrimack County Savings Bank as its wholly-owned subsidiary.
+- Merrimack Bancorp, a shared services organization, is formed, with Merrimack County Savings Bank as its wholly‑owned affiliate.

 2007